14 Best B2B Cold Email Templates to Get Your Leads' Attention

 send-now-hubspot-sales-bar

-Use this B2B email template to introduce yourself and your company to the prospect.
-You'll stand out with this template because of the strategic yet subtle name drop that lends social proof to you and the company you represent.
+This template works because it helps you stand out with the strategic yet subtle name-drop that lends social proof to you and the company you represent.

 7. B2B Email Template That Gets an 80% Response Rate in 24 Hours